antho-aina/sql-data-analytics-project/doc/detailed_example_framework.md

 **Purpose**: Understanding how components contribute to a whole.

 Questions to ask:
-- What percentage does each dimension contribute?
+- What percentage does each dimension contribute? (ex : products)
-- Are contributions stable or shifting?
+- Are the top contributors staying the same over time?
-- Which segments dominate the whole?
+- Which groups contribute the biggest share of the total?

 ### 11. Data Segmentation
 **Purpose**: Dividing data into meaningful groups for targeted analysis.